gt-cec/jenkins-tutorial/README.md

 If your SSH keys are set up, and you have access to the CEC GitHub, the code changes will push without issue.

-At this point you have a study script and you have pushed it to GitHub.
+At this point you have made a shell script to launch your study, and you have pushed it to GitHub.
+In practice this repository is the project repository, so to do this for another project you would just write a shell script there.

-## Clone the GitHub repo
+## Install Jenkins

+Jenkins is a tool to manage CI/CD functionality.
+It has a pretty UI, is beginner friendly, and is widely used across industry and academia.

+Jenkins is written in Java, which means there are two ways to install or run Jenkins:

+1. Through their installer, this runs Jenkins through the SYSTEM (not your logged in user) and launches the service in the background on login.

+2. Through running their Java file, this runs Jenkins as the USER